binaryage/blog/_posts/2011-02-01-20-percent-time.md

 #### Interested in javascript games?

 Show us what are you working on.
-Maybe we can join our efforts together on something interesting.
+Maybe we can work together and make something interesting.

 *Google Chrome is becoming a new game engine.
 And people have it already at homes!*